 I have waxed poetic about RJ Barrett’s ill-advised shooting patterns in this space before and that really just scratched the surface of the Duke problems.
 Barrett’s differential in expected points per shot looks normal compared to some of his teammates.
 Zion Williamson shoots them just to keep defenders honest, but almost two per contest is probably more than enough to do so.

-Tre Young is shooting far more threes than needed.
+Tre Jones is shooting far more threes than needed.
 Jack White has famously missed his last 28 (!!) long range attempts, and made just 1 of his last 34 this season.
 Jordan Goldwire has taken 20 threes this year.
 He made one.

 The only two Duke players deriving more expected points per shots from outside the arc are Cam Reddish and Alex O’Connell.
 The latter is Coach K’s only actually good jump shooter.
 Reddish on the other hand has been surprisingly inaccurate from long range for a draft prospect praised for his shooting stroke.
 His long range expectations only exceed his work inside the arc because he’s been abysmal from 2-point land.
 Reddish is one of just 60 players across college basketball to have attempted at least 125 two-pointers and made 40 percent or worse on those attempts.